-The pavilion at Backbone Rock Recreation Area is a popular location for family reunions, weddings and other types of group gatherings.
-The pavilion is large and adjacent to an expansive field, Beaverdam Creek and a large parking area.
+The pavilion at Backbone Rock Recreation Area is a popular location for family reunions and other types of group gatherings.
+The pavilion is large and adjacent to an expansive field, Beaverdam Creek, and a large parking area.
 The area includes accessible grills, picnic tables, dumpsters, and vault toilets.

 There is a Civilian Conservation Corps (CCC) -era pavilion, picnic tables and grills.
 The pavilion includes a stone fireplace and several large picnic tables with additional tables and grills nearby.
-Vault toilets are located within the parking area.
+Vault toilets are located within the parking area, and are open for the 2022 season.

 There is no cell phone coverage in the Backbone Rock Recreation Area.